alui11/uketabs/README.md

 exit program

 ##### `load [filename]`
-load tab file that has been saved with this editor
+load ascii tab file that has been created with this editor

 ##### `save [filename]`
-save tab as pickle file that can be reloaded with this editor

-if filename unspecified, overwrites last loaded or saved file

-##### `export [filename]`
 save tab as plain text file

 if filename unspecified, overwrites last exported file